 MADDOW: Well, my coverage of that was about it being organized.

 STEWART: But, again that is—your coverage of it was to delegitimize it.
 That it was actually not real.
 It was Astroturf.

-MADDOW: It was—I think my approach to that was to say this is being used as a widespread political tactic by people with a lot of money and a lot of stake in the policy issues, and they‘re sort of deploying direct action activists in a way that we haven‘t seen before.
+MADDOW: It was—I think my approach to that was to say this is being used as a widespread political tactic by people with a lot of money and a lot of stake in the policy issues and they‘re sort of deploying direct action activists that we haven‘t seen before.

 STEWART: Would you say that—would you say the general spirit of the block of coverage on MSNBC was as dismissive of the woman who stands up and says Bush is a war criminal or the people at the town hall?
 Do you think they were viewed through the same prism?

-MADDOW: I think that they were viewed through an appropriately proportional prism, because I think Code Pink is like 12 ladies and I think that, literally, half of Indiana says they identify with the Tea Party.
+MADDOW: I think they were viewed through an appropriately proportionally prism, because I think Code Pink is like 12 ladies and I think that literally half of Indiana says they identify with the Tea Party.
 And so—

 STEWART: And this is not—you know, I don‘t—I want to make perfectly clear because I think if the argument is you do exactly what FOX do and you‘re as bad as FOX, anybody who has watched our show in any measure would understand the special place in our hearts for FOX.

 STEWART: So, again, it feels to me like false equivalent sounds like something that you‘re doing as well.
 We have a tendency to grant amnesty to people that we agree with and to overly demonize people we don‘t.
 I do the same thing.
 I think everybody does.